boucadair/CATS-framework/draft-ldbc-cats-framework.md

 The Computing-Aware Traffic Steering (CATS) framework assumes that there may be multiple service instances that are providing one given service.
 Each of these service instances can be accessed via a service contact instance running on different service sites.
 A single service site may have limited computing resources available at a given time, whereas the various service sites may experience different resource availability issues over time.
 A single service site may host one or multiple service contact instances.

 Steering in CATS is about selecting the appropriate service contact instance that will service a request according to a set of network and computing metrics.
 That selection may not necessarily reveal the actual service instance that will be invoked, e.g., in hierarchical or recursive contexts.
-The metrics are aggerated; that is, they reflect the collective resources involved in a service instance.
+Therefore, the metrics of the service contact instance may be the aggregated metrics from multiple service instances.

 The CATS framework is an overlay framework for the selection of the suitable service contact instance(s) from a set of candidates.
 The exact characterization of 'suitable' is determined by a combination of networking and computing metrics.